 does accessibility and paint.Why split the rendering

 pipeline this way?
-Because the output of accessibility and paint is
+Because the accessibility tree and display list are

 .

 Let’s start with splitting the rendering pipeline.
-The main method
+The main methods

 class Tab: